mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 You can see in our code that every scale parameter for the hemispheres markers are divided by 1000.
 In addition, RViz works with the diameter for spheres and cylinders scale.
 You can see that our spheres markers are multiplied by 2 because the tracker computes the radius.
-Our .stl file of hemispheres is made to work with radius, so we didn't need to multiply by 2 the scale of our hemispheres.
+Our .stl file of hemispheres is made to work with radius, so we did not need to multiply by 2 the scale of our hemispheres.

 The first hemisphere as the same orientation as the cylinder while the second one has an opposite orientation.
 Indeed, the second one need to be rotated by 180° on the radius axis.